-Werdelin Education has been working closely with the head of Stalham Academy to facilitate the newly converted Academy’s vision of high attainment through engaging, high impact student-centred learning.
+Oct 2014 Werdelin Education has been working closely with the acting head of Stalham Academy, Andrew Howard, to facilitate the newly converted Academy’s vision of high attainment through engaging, high impact student-centred learning.

 Cooperative Learning is often incorrectly perceived as “talking exercises” unsuitable for teaching specific procedures or rote learning.

-The contrary is true: CL is highly effective in teaching facts, reading, maths and SPaG.
-The new Skills & Mastery CL course intentionally cuts out theoretical background and Ofsted compliant tick-box language in order to put simple, comprehensive tools into the hands of teachers looking to boost attainment with instantly applicable and assessable student-centred learning.
+The contrary is true: Cooperative Learning is highly effective in teaching facts, reading, maths and SPaG.
+The new Skills & Mastery course intentionally cuts out theoretical background and Ofsted compliant tick-box language in order to put simple, comprehensive tools into the hands of teachers looking to boost attainment with instantly applicable and assessable student-centred learning.

 “Cooperative Learning has had an immediate quantifiable impact on learning at our school”